cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Dataview and Chronos Roadmap/Dataview and Chronos Roadmap.md

 - When a frontmatter property named "marker__COLOR_NAME_HERE: date" is used, make a pointer at that date with that name and color
 - When a frontmatter property named "group_NAME_HERE: date_range" is used, make a group at that range with that name
 - When a frontmatter property named "period_COLOR_NAME_HERE: date_range" is used, make a period at that range with that name and color
+- Be able to take the current year from start and end and auto-generate the quarters and put them in as markers
+- Add links to the related task

 ## TEST ZONE